xuzhg/WebApiSample/v8.x/FunctionTest/readme.md

 The problem is that the request Uri should contain the 'dummy' parameter,for example: (d='d') to match the endpoint.

+Maybe we can config the 'd' as optional parameter.
+I'd leave it to 'YOU'.

 ## 3, customize the routing